magenta-aps/mox_cpr_delta_mo/README.md

     MORA_CA_BUNDLE = path to ca_bundle or False to opt out of ca verification

 ```
-Running the program in a typical setup with a cron file wwhere You want to
+Running the program in a typical setup with a cron file where You want to
 process changes since last time and set any new employes into subscription would be

 ``` bash